 To check, click on an invitation you’ve sent:

 - If you can resend or withdraw the invite, it hasn’t been marked as spam and the connection hasn’t taken any action on the invite.

 - If you can’t resend it, the connection has clicked “ignore invite” but hasn’t marked it as spam.

 - If you can’t resend it or withdraw it, the connection has marked it as spam.

-This is why it’s important to be picky with who you send invites to.
-They should be warm connections or people within your industry so people don’t immediately see you as a spammy account.
+That’s why it’s important to be picky with who you send invites to.
+Your LinkedIn connections can be people you know or within your industry so people don’t immediately see you as a spam account.

 How to Prevent Account Restrictions in the Future

 The idea of having a connection restriction placed on your account can often put you off using automation software.
-But the right software can actually help you keep your account compliant.
+But the right LinkedIn automation software can actually help you keep your account compliant.

-Zopto is an automation software to help you generate consistent warm leads from LinkedIn.
+Zopto is a LinkedIn automation tool to help you generate consistent warm leads from LinkedIn.
 Because we know how easy it is to get restricted on LinkedIn, it has built-in safety features that will keep you out of trouble.

 You have total control over how many messages you send out every week and can monitor this to make sure you don’t get flagged.